WA9ONY/Kite-Altimeter/V7/README.md

 + [$12.00 Glonass GPS USB/U-blox7 For  GTAC Toughpad F110.
 Time Sync For FT8 #WSJTX #JS8CALL For SOTA!](https://youtube.com/shorts/U0byJIMqPi0?si=3vLSeFUYgbZuL1PO)

-# Next Steps: Raspberry Pi Hands-On Phase

-Let’s make your Pi talk to this GPS.

-## USB Plug In and Identify
+## GPS/GLONASS USB Plug In and Identify

 Run these commands in a terminal: